Selena Gomez & Billie Eilish Are Inches Away From A Powerful Collab

 Though Gomez just dropped her new album, there is a chance that she will release more new music soon — she told Fallon that she already knows one more song that will be put out into the universe eventually.

-"I can't really tell when, but one of my favorite tracks is called 'Boyfriend,'" she explained.
+"I can't really tell when, but one of my favourite tracks is called 'Boyfriend,'" she explained.
 "So, I can't wait for people to hear that one."

 With Eilish also gearing up to release more new music (she just released the single “Everything I Wanted”) now seems like the perfect time to unite two pop powerhouses.
 Throw in some Finneas production and there’s a guaranteed hit in this duos future.